learn-co-students/sinatra-orm-quiz-000/README.md

 Fork this repository.
 Deliver your solution in the master branch.

 # Instructions
-Working from the first test to the last.
+Work from the first test to the last.
 Be sure to follow any instructions left as comments in each test file.